meom-group/tutos/cal1/2022-04-20-AA-computation-on-cal1.md

 Your script
 ```

-An example of job is given here.
+An example of sequential job and parallel job.

 ## Jupyter notebooks